Issue Date |

 The trilobite species

-Paladin (Kaskia) bedici depicting on the stamp lived together with two
+Paladin (Kaskia) bedici depicted on the stamp lived together with two

 other trilobite species and two subspecies on the territory of today's Spodnje Pocivale in the